AdamSobieski/Argumentation/README.md

 #### Example 1

-In this example, one can observe that argument representation formats can use the Content-ID (`cid:`) URL scheme [[RFC 2392](https://datatracker.ietf.org/doc/rfc2392/)] to refer to other parts of multipart messages.
+In this example, one can observe that argument representation formats can use the Content-ID (`cid:`) URL scheme from [RFC 2392](https://datatracker.ietf.org/doc/rfc2392/) to refer to other parts of multipart messages.

 <details>
 <summary>Click here to toggle the visibility of Example 1.</summary>